gruntjs-updater/grunt-sanitize/README.md

 });
 ```

+##Help Wanted
+I'm looking for contributors to help improve this plugin by either adding features or to help fix bugs.
+If you are interested, please see the current outstanding [issues](https://github.com/christill/grunt-sanitize/issues) and make a pull request.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).